 To facilitate productive and open discussions about sensitive topics about which there are differing opinions, members of the BYU community should: (1) Remember that we are each responsible for enabling a productive, respectful dialogue.
 (2)To enable time for everyone to speak, strive to be concise with your thoughts.
 (3) Respect all speakers by listening actively.
 (4) Treat others with the respect that you would like them to treat you with, regardless of your differences.
 (5) Do not interrupt others.
 (6) Always try to understand what is being said before you respond.
 (7) Ask for clarification instead of making assumptions.
 (8) When countering an idea, or making one initially, demonstrate that you are listening to what is being said by others.
 Try to validate other positions as you assert your own, which aids in dialogue, versus attack.
-(9) Under no circumstances should an argument continue out of the you to evaluate your own beliefs more clearly and learn new information.
+(9) Under no circumstances should an argument continue out of the classroom when someone does not want it to.
+Extending these conversations beyond class can be productive, but we must agree to do so respectfully, new information.
 (11) Remember that just because you do not agree with a person's statements, it does not mean that you cannot get along with that person.
 (12) Speak with your professor privately if you feel that the classroom environment has become hostile, biased, or intimidating.
-Adapted from the Deliberation Guidelines published by The Center for Democratic Deliberation. (http://cdd.la.psu.edu/education
+Adapted from the Deliberation Guidelines published by The Center for Democratic Deliberation. (http://cdd.la.psu.edu/education /The%20CDD%20Deliberation%20Guidelines.pdf/view?searchterm=deliberation%20guidelines)

-/The%20CDD%20Deliberation%20Guidelines.pdf/view?searchterm=deliberation%20guidelines)